tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** This ain't your dad's VP.
 No, actually, this is your little brother's VP.
 This is a group of young players who had been wanting to form a team together for quite a while and were eventually assembled under the *VP.Prodigy* tag in April 2020.
-They had some stellar performances at a few online tournaments and were eventually promoted to the main VP in November 2020.
+They had some stellar performances at a few online tournaments and were soon promoted to the main VP in November 2020.

 **How was their DPC year?** 1200 Points